 The sanctuary of Fortuna Primigenia is an ancient Roman, extra-urban religious complex founded in Praeneste (now Palestrina), some 35 kilometers southeast of Rome.
 It was built in the last years of the second century BCE.

+The sanctuary was built on a hillside overlooking the town of Praeneste, and it is one of the most impressive examples of Roman religious architecture from the Republican period.
 The sanctuary occupies a series of six vast terraces, which, resting on large masonry substructures and connected with each other by staircases, rise one above the other on the hill in the form of the front side of a ziggurat, crowned on the highest terrace by a cave surmounted by the semicircular porch of the temple of Fortune.

+The Temple of Fortuna Primigenia itself was located at the top of the hill.
+The temple was built on a massive platform that was supported by a series of arches and vaults.
+The platform was decorated with statues and reliefs that depicted scenes from the life of the goddess, as well as images of other deities and mythical creatures.
 Between the 12th and 17th centuries CE the families Colonna and Barberiniy built, on the ruins of the sanctuary, a palace that today host a museum where are displaced many objects found during the excavations in the area of the ancient sanctuary.

 (click to enlarge)

 Subscribe to our newsletters to receive our best content straight into your inbox.